List of roles and awards of Catherine Zeta-Jones

 Zeta-Jones significantly decreased her workload in the late 2000s.
-She made her Broadway debut in 2009 with the role of an ageing actress in the musical A Little Night Music, which won her the Tony Award for Best Actress.
+She made her Broadway debut in 2009 with the role of an aging actress in the musical A Little Night Music, which won her the Tony Award for Best Actress.
 After a three-year absence from the screen, she had three film releases each in 2012 and 2013.
 None of her releases in 2012 performed well.
 This changed in 2013, when she played a mysterious psychiatrist in Soderbergh's critically acclaimed thriller Side Effects and a Russian agent in the action film Red 2.
 After another three-year sabbatical, Zeta-Jones starred in the British film Dad's Army (2016), based on the television sitcom of the same name.
 In 2017, she returned to television by portraying the actress Olivia de Havilland in the anthology series Feud.
 She has since appeared in the television series Prodigal Son (2021) and Wednesday (2022).